MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-connectivity.md

 ##### Solution 4: Use REST API-based tools like Storage Explorer/PowerShell

 Azure Files also supports REST in addition to SMB.
 REST access works over port 443 (standard tcp).
 There are various tools that are written using REST API that enable a rich UI experience.
 [Storage Explorer](/azure/vs-azure-tools-storage-manage-with-storage-explorer?tabs=windows) is one of them.
-[Download and Install Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) and connect to your file share backed by Azure Files.
-You can also use [PowerShell](/azure/storage/files/storage-how-to-use-files-portal) that also uses REST API.
+[Download and install Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) and connect to your file share backed by Azure Files.
+You can also use [PowerShell](/azure/storage/files/storage-how-to-use-files-portal), which also uses REST API.

 #### Cause 2: NTLMv1 is enabled

-System error 53 or system error 87 can occur if NTLMv1 communication is enabled on the client.
+System error 53 or 87 can occur if NTLMv1 communication is enabled on the client.
 Azure Files supports only NTLMv2 authentication.
 Having NTLMv1 enabled creates a less-secure client.
 Therefore, communication is blocked for Azure Files.

 To determine whether this is the cause of the error, verify that the `LmCompatibilityLevel` registry subkey in `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa` isn't set to a value less than 3.